Leaders for a New Chicago

 - Have developed a strong working relationship with the affiliated organization for at least one year at the time of the nomination.

-Selection
+Selection Committee

-A selection committee, facilitated by the Field and MacArthur Foundations’ staff, manages the selection process using a rubric to review nominations and recommend the next recipients of the Leaders for a New Chicago Award.
-Awardees are announced in the summer timeframe.
+A selection committee, facilitated by staff from the Field and MacArthur Foundations, reviews nominations using a rubric and recommends the next cohort of awardees.
+Recipients are announced in summer.